Carrie Circosta, Editor in Chief, shares her memories of September 11, 2001 in remembrance of those lost and where we stand 17-years later.

-On the day of September 11, 2001 I was sitting in English class watching a movie about MacBeth, one of the famous plays written by William Shakespeare.
-Another teacher entered the room, whispered something to my English teacher, in which she immediately stood up, turned off the MacBeth movie and switched to the news.
+On the day of September 11, 2001 I was sitting in English class watching a movie about MacBeth, one of the notable plays written by William Shakespeare.
+I was a junior in high school, trying to keep my eyes open like any other morning.
+Another teacher entered the room, whispered something to my English teacher who was sitting at her desk.
+She immediately stood up, turned off the MacBeth movie and switched to the news.

 That was when the first time I saw smoke smoldering from the World Trade Center in New York City.

 At first it was hard for me to grasp what I was seeing.
 The last time the United States had any type of attack on its soil was the attack on Pearl Harbor in Hawaii in 1941.
 The last type of warfare on the mainland was during the Civil War from 1861-1865.
 An attack?
 I’ve only read about them in history books and theatrical Hollywood movies.